Contentful Management MCP server

 Installation Options

-The simplest way to use this MCP server is to add it to your Claude Desktop configuration:
+The simplest way to use this MCP server is through Claude Desktop without cloning the repository:

 2. Add the following configuration: